WigoSas/recruiting-sw-microcontrollers/README.md

 ### What works now?
 - CLI works, by inserting `raw`, `moving average` or `random noise` the program will accept the program and starts to send the data.
 Every other string will not work and the program will listen for a new command.

-- Data messaging, it is possible to receive data about the hall sensor
+- Data messaging, it is possible to receive data about the hall sensor filtered by the selected filter mode

 ### To do

-- Implementing the pause, warning and error states and their transitions
+- Implement the 5 second rule in LISTENING
 - Implementing the time peripheral and its usage